13 Foods You Should Never Put in a Slow Cooker

 “Fresh herbs should never be cooked in a slow cooker,” says Sauvé.
 Things like basil, sage, and oregano will lose all their flavor and turn an unappetizing brown color when cooked that long.
 Either add fresh herbs at the end of the cooking period or use dried herbs, which better stand up to long cooking times.

 Like rice and pasta, this grain will absorb way too much liquid and end up turning to mush if you try slow cooking it, says Sauvé.
 “If you want a side of grains with your meal, it’s better to cook them up separately on the stove before you sit down to eat.”
-Check out these genius non-food uses for your slow cooker.

 “You can’t cook eggs overnight and wake up to hardboiled eggs,” says O’Dea.
 She knows—she’s tried (and flopped).
 Next, read up on these 36 other items you’ve probably been using wrong this whole time.